 I've been composing simple piano and guitar songs since a child.
 Music, like nature, has been a centering and rejuvenating force for me, providing cathartic release of thoughts and emotions, incommunicable through other means.
 Most recently, I collaborated with Athens (GA) based Joe Willey and the Movin' Men and played a season with the Emory Gamelan Ensemble.

 NEOTROPICAL MIGRANTS (2013)

 In 2011, I had the pleasure to work with the non-profit Coosa Riverkeeper to create music for a short-video (Coal Ash in the Coosa Valley) and public service announcement by Anne Gibbons, "Learning to Swim on the Coosa" (viewable below).
-I hope to continue collaborating with musicians, activists, and artists to produce soundtracks for multimedia materials that inspire and educate.
+I hope to continue collaborating with others to produce soundtracks for multimedia materials that inspire, explore, expand, and educate.